Our mission: nurturing the life of the mind by encouraging the community to enter, read, look, listen, and learn.

 We support the Library Bill of Rights and the Freedom to Read Act.

-Ten public computers are available for Internet use.
+Fifteen public computers are available for Internet use.
 Children under 12 MUST have a parent with them.

 USE OF COMPUTERS AND THE INTERNET

 Public Library is committed to providing Rangeley area residents and visitors

 of all ages and backgrounds with the best educational and informational

 LIBRARY, are responsible for internet information accessed by their